thisisdavidbell/hello-operator/operator-sdk-0.18/README.md

 Next:
 - support updates to cr
+- update operator log messages
 - reconcile service in operator - following hello-ocp
-- repeat with new code for route
+- repeat with new code for route (can specify path but not host
 - add doc for what the role, role_binding and service_account yamls are for
-- add field for the url endpoint to call
+- add field for the url endpoint to call - can get from route afte created, a re-reconcile
 - move onto olm
 - have operator create a file instead of env var for one of verbose or repeat.